- Who is eligible for Medicaid in Wyoming?

 Legislative committee advanced Medicaid expansion legislation in advance of 2020 session, but legislature killed it

 In November 2019, lawmakers on Wyoming’s Joint Interim Revenue Committee voted in favor of a Medicaid expansion bill that was to be sent to the full legislature once it convened in February 2020.
-The vote was 8-5 in support of the measure, raising hopes that it might garner enough support in the full legislature to pass in 2020 (since the state’s budget would have been involved, the bill will needed two-thirds support in its originating chamber in order to advance).
+The vote was 8-5 in support of the measure, raising hopes that it might garner enough support in the full legislature to pass in 2020 (since the state’s budget would have been involved, the bill needed two-thirds support in its originating chamber in order to advance).

 A group of medical students from the University of Wyoming testified in front of the committee in favor of Medicaid expansion, noting that when patients are unable to afford their care it affects their doctors as well, leading to high rates of burnout and potentially driving doctors out of the state.
 The Wyoming Hospital Association also testified, explaining how the state’s uncompensated care costs would be mitigated by Medicaid expansion.

 So although the issue of Medicaid expansion became more urgent than ever as a result of the widespread job and coverage losses caused by the pandemic, Wyoming opted to postpone the Medicaid expansion debate.
 This left rural hospitals without enough funding and thousands of low-income residents without any realistic access to health coverage.
+As of early 2023, nearly three years into the pandemic, that’s still the situation in Wyoming.

 Lawmakers considered Medicaid expansion with a work requirement in 2019, but it didn’t pass